mg4u/cloud-developer/course-03/Readme.md

 <pre>
 cd docker
 </pre>
-run these 2 commands after setting the image Names in the `docker-compose.yaml` and `docker-dompose-build.yaml`
+run these 2 commands after setting the image Names in the `docker-compose.yaml` and `docker-dompose-build.yaml`, to build and run the images

 <pre>
-docker-compose -f docker-compose-build.yaml build --parallel
+docker-compose -f docker-compose-build.yaml build --parallel docker-compose up
 </pre>

 # 3- Kubernetes
+- Run on AWS Cluster
 Generate encrypted values for aws credentials, Database User Name, and Database Password using bcrypt and put the values into aws-secret.yaml and env-secret.yaml files
 <pre>
 kubectl apply -f aws-secret.yaml